threatsimgpt-AI/ThreatSimGPT/docs/guides/SECURITY_GUIDE.md

-# ThreatGPT Security Guide
+# ThreatSimGPT Security Guide

 **Version:** 1.0.0
 **Last Updated:** November 2025

-Comprehensive security guide for deploying, configuring, and using ThreatGPT safely in enterprise environments.
+Comprehensive security guide for deploying, configuring, and using ThreatSimGPT safely in enterprise environments.

 ---